 The head-mounted display, which provides an immersive experience in the virtual space, finally gained popularity in 2016.
-Since the development, competition of various companies (which began at around the same time) in 2010, with overwhelming efforts have realised the high performance, low price and weight reduction.
+Since the development, competition of various companies (which began at around the same time) in 2010, with overwhelming efforts have realized the high performance, low price and weight reduction.

 Especially 900,000 devices having competent performance with the price of less than 100,000JPY were provided to the world in less than half a year and it achieved widespread popularity.
 Many entertainment facilities have been remodeling and using many high-end head-mounted displays.

 Immersive experience into virtual space by head-mounted display

 With a VR head-mounted display, user’s field of view is completely covered with a virtual space, and a movement of the user’s neck triggers the rendering of the virtual space with extreme accuracy corresponding to the motion.
 The sensation of immersion, or in other words, the feeling of the reproduced reality is very strong.

 In the virtual space, when our feet collapse or if an opponent approaches, many people react defensively and take protective actions like in the real world.
 Besides visual sensation, the devices reproducing tactile sensation are still being developed.
 There are still various challenges to be overcome, such as combining visual effects with tools to enhance sensory experiences(* 1).

 While VR completely replaces the field of view with virtual reality, in AR or MR the real world is mixed with virtual reality, and these technologies are evolving rapidly.
 In an AR head-mounted display, the goggles are transparent, letting the user see the real world, and virtual space is pasted on real-world space to create a blended world.

 Nonetheless, AR head-mounted displays are currently being sold only for developers.
 The big constraint is that the virtual reality display range is still narrow, and it is only mixed with the real world in a specific area in the field of view.